Am Spiegelgrund clinic: Experimentation and child euthanasia

 Many patients who had been deemed seriously disabled died under mysterious circumstances.
 Upon inquiry, the hospital staff would blame pneumonia or a fatal muscle conniption caused by the mental state of the patient.
 In reality, the children were being killed via lethal injection, neglect and disease.
 Alois Kaufmann, a victim of Am Spiegelgrund, compared the Nazi's approach to child euthanasia to a predator-prey relationship.
 According to Kaufmann, every two to three weeks, the weakest children would be plucked from the group, never to be seen again.
-The children that were picked first were "the bedwetters or harelips or slow thinkers".
+The children who were picked first were "the bedwetters or harelips or slow thinkers".

 The children who were killed at Am Spiegelgrund often died by overdose of depressants such as morphine, scopolamine, and barbiturates, gassing by carbon monoxide, which was a common Nazi tactic, exposure, and starvation.
 Once the children died, fake death certificates were fabricated, and the victim's families still had to pay a fee for the special treatment they believed their children were receiving during their time at Am Spiegelgrund.
 After death, the bodies were subjected to medical experiments.
 Brains and other body parts were removed, placed in formaldehyde jars or sealed in paraffin wax, to be stored secretly in the basement for "research".

-In 2002, the last two victims out of the 800 children murdered at the Am Spiegelgrud Clinic were laid to rest.
-The remains of Anne Marie Tanner, who was four at her time of death, and Gerhard Zehetner, who was 18 months at the time of his death, were buried in the section of the cemetery dedicated to victims of National Socialism.
+In 2002, the last two victims out of the 800 children murdered at Am Spiegelgrund were laid to rest.
+The remains of Annemarie Tanner, who was four at her time of death, and Gerhard Zehetner, who was 18 months at the time of his death, were buried in the section of the cemetery dedicated to victims of National Socialism.
 Tanner and Zehtner were murdered as they were seen to be "unfit" by the Nazis.

-Dr. Heinrich Gross was the head of the psychiatric clinic during the war and he was thought to have had a hand in the deaths of Tanner and Zehtner.
+Heinrich Gross was the head of the psychiatric clinic during the war and he was thought to have had a hand in the deaths of Tanner and Zehtner.
 Allegedly, he injected children with cleft lips, stutters, and learning disabilities with drugs that caused lung infections.
 He then left these "unworthy" children outside to die.
 Although he admitted to knowing about the killings, he denied any personal involvement.
-It was Dr. Werner Vogt, a physician, that accused Dr. Gross of gross malpractice at the Am Spiegelgrund clinic in 1979.
+It was Dr. Werner Vogt, a physician, who accused Dr. Gross of gross malpractice at the Am Spiegelgrund clinic in 1979.